 If you’ve got us on your bookings, you’ll be just fine.
 If not, here’s a couple of our tricks.
 Always check the toilet first.
 Never book a hotel room unless you’re satisfied with the state of its bathrooms.
 Check the sheets for stains, though that isn’t often a problem.
 Again, ask for mineral water in your room.

-Gallery image of this property The hotels we offer are very clean and suitable, like this suggestions of ours: Diggi Palace in Jaipur – Credit: Booking.com
+The hotels we offer are very clean and suitable, like this suggestions of ours: Diggi Palace in Jaipur (Photo Credit – Booking.com)

 Public transport